 The Seminarian: Martin Luther King Jr. Comes of Age

-On January 18, 2021, I gave a talk through Zoom for the J. Lewis Crozer Public Library.
-My goal was to show the Chester community the churches Dr. King preached at during his three seminary years.
-Below is the recording.
+On January 18, 2021, Parr talked via Zoom with the J. Lewis Crozer Public Library.
+The goal was to show the Chester community the churches Dr. King preached at during his three seminary years.

 Here are a few reviews for my book, The Seminarian: Martin Luther King Jr. Comes of Age.
 It's available in bookstores starting April 1st, and I'll try to keep this page updated with new reviews and tour dates (above).
 The Seminarian is currently available for order now at Amazon as well.